fablabnbg/inkscape-chain-paths/README.md

 -----
 Select multiple pathlike objects.
 If the status line shows you different object types, then use "Path -> Object to Path".
 This is needed as we operate only on paths only.
-Then select "Extensions -> Chain Paths" to open the settings dialog.
+Then select "Extensions -> Modify Path -> Chain Paths" to open the settings dialog.
 You can choose the maximum endpoint distance for path ends to be linked, and the combination method: snap the points together, or create a linking path segment.

-Paths never fork.
+Note, that paths never fork.
 This means, that if there are three or more path ends at the same location, only two are chained together.
 The others are left unchanged.

 Installation